MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/guidesign.md

 [//]: <> (MVL-653)

-You can right-click {{< mousebutton "right" >}} on the command in your *.script* file and select {{< menuitem "Open definition..." >}}.
+You can right-click {{< mousebutton "right" >}} on the command (*myWindowCommand* or *myButtonAction*) in your *.script* file and select {{< menuitem "Create Python Funtion......" >}}.
 The text editor MATE opens automatically and generates an initial Python function for you.
 You can simply add a logging function or implement complex logic here.

 **Example:**
 {{< highlight filename="Filter.py" >}}